fog/fog/lib/fog/rackspace/docs/block_storage.md

 	volume.create_snapshot :display_name => 'initial-snapshot'

-**Note**: All writes to the volume should be flushed before creating the snapshot, either by un-mounting any file systems on the volume or by detaching the volume.
+**Note**: All writes to the volume should be flushed before creating the snapshot, either by unmounting any file systems on the volume or by detaching the volume.

 ### Additional Parameters